Current Challenges in Operations Management and How to Tackle Them

 Think back to the last time an overseas shipment did not arrive when expected.
 Maybe it was raw material stuck in customs, or a supplier delay you only discovered after it was too late to adjust.
 Production lines slowed, schedules slipped, and your phone lit up with questions you did not have answers to.

 That is globalization in action.
 It opens up new markets and new opportunities, but it also multiplies your exposure to risk.
 The supply chain you rely on is no longer local or even regional.
 It stretches across time zones, regulations, and infrastructure systems you cannot control.
+International analyses of supply chain disruptions in global value chains show how shocks cascade across complex networks, underscoring how vulnerable extended supply chains can be to geopolitical, logistical, and demand-side risks.

 Here is the advice: do not build your schedule as if everything will go right.
 Build it to handle when things go wrong.
 That means having scenario plans, creating alternate routings, and using systems that can reshuffle schedules in hours, not weeks.
 Globalization rewards the companies that can move fast when conditions change.